Even though there are three options to choose from, you should submit only one application for admission to IU

 If you’re over 21, learn more about Adult Applicants »

-To complete your application for admission, we require an official high school transcript sent directly from your high school.
-You may have your transcript sent electronically (if your school requires an email address for delivery, please use IUBLRecv@indiana.edu) or have it mailed to the following address:
+To complete your application for admission, we require an official high school transcript and a full senior year schedule (not just fall courses).
+The transcript and full senior year schedule may be sent directly from your high school, or uploaded by your counselor as part of your application if you are applying with the Common Application or the Coalition Application.
+If your school sends transcripts electronically and the transcript vendor requires an email address for delivery, please use IUBLRecv@indiana.edu.
+You can also have your transcript mailed to the following address:

 Office of Admissions